ThreeSixtyGiving/standard/documentation/reference.md

 The <a href="../_static/360-giving-schema.json">360Giving Grant Schema</a> defines the structure of an individual 'grant' and the documentation from this is displayed below, or <a href="../_static/docson/index.html#../360-giving-schema.json">fullscreen here</a>.

 When exchanging data about a single grant or any number of grants, those grants need to be packaged into a single JSON file.
-The <a href="../_static/360-giving-package-schema.json">360Giving Package  Schema</a> describes how grants are packaged into one file.
+The <a href="../_static/360-giving-package-schema.json">360Giving Package  Schema</a> describes how grants are packaged into one file and allows for publication of authoritative metadata about the publisher and the file or dataset (not a grant).
+Metadata is declared using the fields in the package schema (except for `grants` which is a list of grant data).

 In general, most publishers will initially only use a sub-set of the possible features of the standard, but it is designed to accommodate comprehensive data about all stages of a grant process: for a full 360-degree view.